glennswest/libgeneratetlscert/README.md

 generate_cert: certs/leaf.pem | $(GENERATE_TLS_CERT)
 ```

+There is an optional `--ca-key` flag to use an existing CA key instead of generating one.

 ## Client Side

 Here's how to make requests that validate, using your new TLS certificates.